-Since our hosts live in their countries, they are unmatched in their depth of knowledge about the country and in their passion to share it with visitors.
+Since our guides live in their countries, they are unmatched in their depth of knowledge about the country and in their passion to share it with visitors.
 In addition to the adventures you encounter, they’ll sweep you into both organized and spontaneous discussions that provoke a deeper understanding of life in that country.
+Below are our primary guides on some of our trips:

 Costa Rica: The Sea Turtle Initiative